Lewis-Allen/UoB-CompSci-Calc-Sheets/README.md

 - Add a new assignment row.
 (Copy a current row)
 - Modify the percentages based on what each assignment is worth.
 Total for the module should be 100%.
-- Ensure the formula in the *Potential Percent of Year* column is point to the correct module in the modules grid to the side if you are using the *by Assignment* sheet.
+- Ensure the formula in the *Potential Percent of Year* column is pointing to the correct module in the modules grid to the side if you are using the *by Assignment* sheet.
-- Ensure the final total is including your new module.
+- Ensure the final total is including your new assignment.

 e.g.